Haridas (1944 film)

 Haridas is a 1944 Tamil language film directed by Sundar Rao Nadkarni and starring M. K. Thyagaraja Bhagavathar, T. R. Rajakumari and N. C. Vasanthakokilam.

-It holds the record of being the second longest-running Tamil film at a single theatre for 784 days.
-First being Chandramukhi running for a astounding 890 days.
+It holds the record for being the second longest-running Tamil film at a single theatre for 784 days, with the first being Chandramukhi (2005), running for 890 days.
 IBN Live included Haridas in its list of 100 greatest Indian films of all time.
 The film was initially released in black and white with just one scene in colour, which was manually colored by studio technicians.
 The film was re-released with full colour in 1946.
 It was the last film of M. K. Thyagaraja Bhagavathar before his two year imprisonment due to the Lakshmikanthan murder case.

 Plot

 Haridas (Thyagaraja Bhagavathar) is a vain individual who spends his life in luxury and lust, ignoring his parents for his wife (Vasanthakokilam), and ignoring his wife for a courtesan (T. R. Rajakumari).
 But when his wealth is appropriated by the courtesan, he realizes life's realities, reforms and spends the rest of his days serving his parents and God.